 Unraveling the Link Between Heart Health and Dementia

 You’ve likely been told that maintaining a fit cardiovascular system has numerous benefits including healthy cholesterol and blood pressure levels, as well as reduced risk of heart disease, heart attack, and stroke.
 However, did you know that a healthy heart actually reduces your risk of dementia and neurodegenerative disease?
-Dr. Kellyann Niotis, Director of Parkinson’s and Lewy Body Dementia Research at IND, explains how the health of your heart and the health of your brain are highly interconnected.
+Dr. Kellyann Niotis, Director of Parkinson’s and Lewy Body Dementia Prevention Research at IND, explains how the health of your heart and the health of your brain are highly interconnected.

 Cardiovascular implications of the APOE gene